-This awesome downhill riding comes courtesy of the Skyline Gondola, which transports riders and bikes up Bob’s Peak from where an array of trails swoops through the forested hills above Queenstown.
-Some of the 28 trails are the steepest and gnarliest in New Zealand.
+This awesome downhill riding comes courtesy of the Queenstown Mountain Bike Club and Skyline gondola, which transports riders and bikes up Bob’s Peak from where an array of trails swoops through the forested hills above Queenstown.
+Some of the 30 trails are the steepest and gnarliest in New Zealand.

 Highlights include the old-school roots, rocks and flow of Single Track Sandwich; the rock-fest that is Slippery Ninja; and the extreme freeride terrain of World Cup.
 The cheekily named Huck Yeah! features a series of sensational true-table top jumps, perfect for honing big air skills.

 Named after a rather manly geological feature, Rude Rock is 3km of single track masterfully sculpted into a tussocky mountainside.
 Eye-popping scenery and exhilarating riding have made it one of the country’s must-do trails, with fantastic footage like this only increasing its popularity.